 - Hot Glue and Glue Gun

-You can actually watch me make this project in the video below as well as learn a bit more about the Cricut EasyPress 2.
+You can actually watch me make this project in the video below, as well as learn a bit more about the Cricut EasyPress 2 while you see it in action!

 Can’t watch the video or missed some of the steps?
-Just follow along with the step by step instructions below.
+Just follow along with the step-by-step instructions below to make this magnetic fishing game.

 Gather your cut pieces and weed any excess from your iron-on pieces.

-To assemble your fish, start by adding the eye into place with either fabric or tacky glue.
+It’s time to start assembling your fish.
+Begin by adding the eye into place with either fabric or tacky glue.
 Set those aside to dry completely before continuing.

 Once dry, add a small amount of stuffing and a magnet to the inside of each fish.